Course Summary

 Full System Evaluation

-The candidate will be able to solve a complex security related task based on a system and scenario presented to them.
-Some tools to consider completing these objectives would be tcpdump, Hashcat, nmap, hping3, strings, and any other SEC401 or earlier course tools.
+The candidate will learn how to solve complex security tasks based on a given system and scenario.
+Tools such as tcpdump, Hashcat, nmap, hping3, strings, and other SEC401 or earlier course tools may be used to complete these tasks.

 Linux Password Cracking

-The candidate will be able to manipulate a dictionary file and crack passwords in a Linux environment using tools such as Hashcat and Aircrack-NG to access secure information from encrypted files using GPG or GPA.
+The candidate will learn how to manipulate a dictionary file and crack passwords in a Linux environment using tools like Hashcat and Aircrack-NG, and gain access to encrypted files using tools such as GPG or GPA.

 Malicious Program Execution and Exploitation

-The candidate will be able to evaluate executables using the strings tool and other methods, use a trojan executable to gain privileged access to another computer and perform a task, or utilize a command injection attack to gain privileged access
+The candidate will learn how to evaluate executables using tools like strings and other methods.
+They will also learn how to use a trojan executable to gain privileged access to another computer, or employ command injection attacks for unauthorized access.

 Network Communication Analysis

-The candidate will be able to extract information from a datastream (network connection, log files, alerts, etc…) or Pcap using tools such as tcpdump, Wireshark, Snort, etc… to access secure information from encrypted sources (GPA (GPG), Image Steganography, protected files, etc…).
+The candidate will learn how to extract information from data streams (network connections, log files, alerts, etc.) or PCAP files using tools such as tcpdump, Wireshark, and Snort, to access encrypted or hidden information (e.g., GPA/GPG, image steganography, protected files, etc.).

 Network Scanning